 I found a quote from a vintage advertisement that enthusiastically called the Tam O’Shanter design “fresh as Highland Heather …and warm as a Scottish brogue!”
 Who wouldn’t want dishes that charming serving up their cornflakes in the morning?

 Vernonware was advertised as durable and versatile.
 They boasted a 25 year warranty against fading or cracking, even when washed in the dishwasher.
 They even suggested you could bake your meal directly in their dishes – taking dinner from oven to table in one step.
-I’ve never baked using my Vernonware dishes (nor do I use them in the microwave) but I can attest that after years of use my Vernonware is still as bright and cheerful as ever.
-Some people who collect Vernonware say you should always hand wash them to avoid any minor nicks or cracks.
+I’ve never baked using my Vernonware dishes (nor do I use them in the microwave) but I can attest that after years of use my Vernonware is still as bright and cheerful as ever. ** UPDATE: One reader did warn that her Vernonware plate did not survive her toaster oven.
+Use caution with oven heat!** Some people who collect Vernonware say you should always hand wash them to avoid any minor nicks or cracks.
 I truly hate washing dishes so for the most part mine get tossed into the dishwasher and even with close inspection I’ve never noticed a problem.

 My generous and stylish mom got me started on these dishes years ago when I was in University.
 She began by buying a few pieces here and there off eBay.
 A few pieces turned into a few more, and soon we were delighted to see we had a full set of the plates and bowls.
 Eventually we were able to add cups, saucers, bread and butter plates and a few platters to the mix.
 I’m still adding to the collection, and finding new and unusual pieces is a big part of the fun.
 My dishes are a growing collection and a continuous source of joy for me.
 I know that sounds crazy but it’s true!
 Often the best place to inject a little beauty is in those “mundane” items you use everyday.